jwittenbach/godot-docs/getting_started/step_by_step/your_first_game.rst

 we'll use to select a random one.

 Now let's look at the rest of the script.
-In ``_ready()`` we randomly choose one of the three animation types:
+In ``_ready()`` we randomly choose one of the three animation types and then start the animation:

 ::

     func _ready():
         $AnimatedSprite.animation = mob_types[randi() % mob_types.size()]
+        $AnimatedSprite.play()

 .. note:: You must use ``randomize()`` if you want
           your sequence of "random" numbers to be different every time you run